K.A.A.N.

 Brandon Perry (born January 12, 1991), better known as K.A.A.N. (acronym for Knowledge Above All Nonsense), is an American rapper and singer from Maryland.
-He is best known for his fast-rhyming Chopper style, breathless-style, vast vocabulary, and cynical lyrics based on mental health issues, abuse, politics, and religion.
+He is best known for his fast-rhyming chopper style, breathless-style, vast vocabulary, and cynical lyrics based on mental health issues, abuse, politics, and religion.

 Life and career

 Brandon Perry was born and raised in Maryland, and grew up in a trailer park.
 He got into music at an early age when his parents would play Tupac, among others such as Wiz Khalifa, Mac Miller, and Big Krit.
 He cites "When I was ten or so I bought every Tupac CD.
 I bought all his music.
 My parents played him, Nas and Biggie in the car and stuff.
 I listened to other guys, like Eminem, Jay-Z, Big Pun, O.C., Big L, a lot when I was younger too".
+K.A.A.N.
+(Knowledge.Above.All.Nonsense.) didnt feel any spesific push to make music, until catching a live performance by artist Logic in Baltimore.
 Perry started releasing music around 2014, but it wasn't until he released the video "KAANCEPTS" where his music started to gain attention.
 Perry used to work for a contracting and masonry company, working six days a week from Monday-Saturday to fund his rap career.

 He currently resides in Los Angeles where he writes and records music at Dr. Dre's Record One Studio.
 He did a Mac Miller tribute song called “Rest Easy” in 2018.

 In 2022 he released his twenty-fifth album titled “The High Before You Fall”.